davidbrown2324/Droplet_FRAP/README.md

 The file imports and file paths are ugly, and need tidying.

-To save you some time here is a quick review of the very similar .ijm scripts.
+To save you some time, here is a quick review of the very similar .ijm scripts.

  - 01_BatchFRAP_Script.ijm : This is really more of a generic batch processor, that can call a specified script.
  - Code.ijm               : 2-Feb-2018    : Performs the normalization